FernandoAFS/aemet-antartica-fetcher/README.md

 ### Find ways to improve the handling of the income request of the users

-Given that the data is fetched form an external API wich is out of our control I would decouple this backend from the data source as much as possibe.
+Given that the data is fetched form an external API which is out of our control I would decouple this backend from the data source as much as possible.

-The antartic opration data is updated once a year so I may even recommend doing a manual migration.
-This would allow us to do impute nans, would reduce the complexity of the application, would reduce fetch times to a minimum and would also eliminate a source of errors.
+The antarctic operation data is updated once a year so I may even recommend doing a manual migration.
+This would allow us to do impute 'nans', would reduce the complexity of the application, would reduce fetch times to a minimum and would also eliminate a source of errors.

 ### What other things we could expand the service to provide more value to the user?